Animation State Editor

 In my graph, the user can select a parent joint, a mask ID, as well as exclude mask IDs, which decide which joints are affected by the layer.

-Real time preview, content browser, and other quality of life features
+Important quality of life features

 From the very start, I knew I needed the Animation State Editor to feature a real time preview window, to make iterative work that much easier for game animators.
 The preview window is displayed next to the graph and has features like the Blackboard Testing window, allowing one to test how in-game variables could affect the animations.